Dan Keat

 Daniel Phillip Keat (born 28 September 1987) is a former New Zealand footballer who played as a midfielder.

 Amateur career

 His hometown is Lower Hutt, where he attended Hutt International Boys' School in Upper Hutt and was named Sportsman of the Year in 2004 and 2005.
 He was also named the College Sport Wellington 2005 Sportsperson of the Year for his achievements in football.
-Keat made 28 appearances for Team Wellington in the New Zealand Football Championship before making his way to the United States to take up a football scholarship with Dartmouth College.
-However, the Ivy League does not offer "football scholarships" or scholarships for any sport.
+Keat made 28 appearances for Team Wellington in the New Zealand Football Championship before making his way to the United States to take up a scholarship with Dartmouth College.

 Dartmouth College

 At the end of high school in 2006, Keat began his undergraduate education with fellow New Zealand U-20 soon-to-be teammate Craig Henderson at Dartmouth College and has since graduated with a government major.

 Keat has earned All-American status and on the back of a stellar 2009 season, was named in the All-Ivy first team and the NSCAA All-Northeast squads.
 This led to trials with Scottish Premier league giants Rangers F.C. and also another trial at England's Blackburn Rovers.